Andrewcpu/elevenlabs-api/README.md

 ## Getting Started
 So you wanna make custom voices, huh?
 Well you've come to the right place.

+### Note: This repo is undergoing an upgrade to v2.0
+If any of the documentation is out of place or issues occur, please submit a PR or create an issue.
+I downgraded the repo from JDK 17 to JDK 11 as well.

 ### Installation
 **Maven**